To Share INFORMATION

 There is so much out there that you don’t know where to start.

-What is this site for?
+What is Autism?

-Autism is a different neurotype which includes differences in communication and reactions to sensory stimuli.
-Current statistics state that globally 1 in 68 children is diagnosed with Autism, 1 in 42 boys and 1 in 189-210 girls.
-In South African government hospitals, 10 new diagnoses are made every week and the Western Cape Department of Health estimate annual growth of 10-17%.
+Autism is a different neurotype that includes differences in communication and reactions to sensory stimuli.
+Current statistics state that globally 1 in 68 children is diagnosed with Autism, 1 in 42(i) boys and 1 in 189-210 girls(i).
+In South African government hospitals, 10 new diagnoses are made every week and the Western Cape Department of Health estimates annual growth of 10-17%.

-Due to recent changes to the DMS-5 (diagnostic manuals), Autism is now part of the Pervasive Developmental Disorders classification.
-This includes Prevasive Developmental Disorder-not otherwise specified, Heller’s Syndrome and Asperger Syndrome.
-However, due to continual research, Asperger Syndrome may also soon be removed from the Spectrum list and become a condition on its own.
-Another condition with similar traits is Landau-Kleffner syndrome (LKS) and Sensory Integration/ Processing Disorder.
-There is also a condition called PANS/PANDA cause by the Strep virus that causes similar behaviours as those normally prescribed to people on the Spectrum.
+Due to recent changes to the (i), Autism is now part of the Pervasive Developmental Disorders classification.
+This includes (i), (i) and Asperger Syndrome.
+However, due to continual research, (i) may also soon be removed from the Spectrum list and become a condition on its own.
+Another condition with similar traits is (i), (i), (i), (i), Williams Syndrome(i) and (i).
+There is also a condition called PANS/PANDA(i) caused by the Strep virus that causes similar behaviours as those normally prescribed to people on the Spectrum.

 Research is ongoing and no single person or group has made definitive breakthroughs in what causes autism, what treatment is best and what therapy works best.
-Many believe that it could possibly be a combination of Genetics, Diathesis-Stress Theory, Environmental factors and/ or Auto-immune Dysfunction.
+Many believe that it could possibly be a combination of (i), (i), (i) and Environmental factors(i).

 Areas of Influence

 Autistic people are affected in 3 ways: Language, Social and Behaviour.
 It is also important to add areas of Senses and Health.